Whois

 What does WHOIS mean?

 WHOIS is English and means “Who is?” in German.
 WHOIS is a protocol that can be used to query information.
 It therefore provides information about the owner of a domain.
-Thus, for example checks whether a particular domain is still “free”.
-This query is freely accessible to everyone and can also be made via the web host.
-WHOIS is mainly used in distributed database systems.
-For example the IP addresses for the domains on the Internet.
+For example, it can be used to check whether a particular domain is still “free”.
+This query is freely accessible to everyone and can also be carried out via the web host.
+WHOIS is mainly used for distributed database systems.
+For example, the IP addresses for the domains on the Internet are queried.

 Purpose of the WHOIS query

 Data of the owner and the Admin-C (Administrative Contact) are issued by the WHOIS protocol.
-The Admin-C is considered the technical supervisor of the website.
-If there is no legal notice on the website, this is the only way to contact the operator or owner of the site.
+The Admin-C is considered to be the technical administrator of the website.
+If there is no legal notice for the website, this is the only way to contact the operator or owner of the site.

 Background of WHOIS

-Nowadays, there are numerous domain registries, but in the early days of the Internet, only DARPA (Defense Advanced Research Projects Agency) was responsible for this.
-The more domains emerged over time, the more registrars there were.
+Nowadays there are numerous registries for domains, but in the early days of the Internet, only DARPA (Defense Advanced Research Projects Agency) was responsible for this.
+The more domains that emerged over time, the more registrars there were.
 This increased the misuse of data, e.g. to use the collected email data for spam.
 WHOIS queries are now subject to very strict rules that must be followed.
 Special care is taken to ensure that not all data stored by the registrars is freely accessible.

 The following background thoughts may lead to an inquiry: